haubar/js-inject-tool/README.md

 # ##js-inject-tool
 ---------------------------------------

-self js inject for demo
+edit src for js code (default in jsbin)